sp6hfe/e-CzasPL/inc/DataDecoder/README.md

 # e-CzasPL Radio RF stream data decoder

-This module is responsible for retrieving e-CzasPL Radio time frames and decoding encapsulated UTC(PL) official time messages.
+This module is responsible for retrieving [e-CzasPL Radio][1] time frames and decoding encapsulated UTC(PL) official time messages.
 Input data is a stream of samples being an information about phase change of the 225[kHz] carrier signal of Polish Radio Program 1 long wave broadcast.

 ## Time frame